Bonnie Piesse: Singer and songwriter

 Piesse as Sidonia with Melissa Navia in a scene from Love Eterne.

-Piesse met Grammy-winning music producer Val Garay when she first arrived in Los Angeles.
-He introduced her to several songwriters including Jack Tempchin, Eric Kaz, Bonnie Hayes, and JD Souther, with whom she co-wrote some of the songs for her debut album The Deep End.
-The album was recorded in Los Angeles, and was released in January 2011 on Big Deal Records.

 Piesse's song "All I Have" was featured in two episodes of the CW television series Life Unexpected in 2010.

 Bonnie recorded "Bittersweet EP" with Producer Emile Kelman and her song "Ariella" won the Singer Songwriter Category of the UK Songwriting Contest in 2013, alongside Lisa Nelson for her song, "Butterfly."

 Another one of her songs, "There for Me", is featured in the romantic comedy, Love Eterne.

 Piesse recorded a cover of Dream State (Brighter Night) by Son Lux for opening credits of The Vow.

 Personal life

 Piesse is married to South African filmmaker Mark Vicente.
 Piesse and her husband were members of the self-described American multi-level marketing company and cult NXIVM.
-The couple left the organization in 2017 and became NXIVM's most outspoken detractors.
+The couple left the organization in 2017 and became outspoken detractors.
 Their departure from the cult is documented in The Vow, a documentary series for HBO directed by Jehane Noujaim and Karim Amer.